tracmo/open-tls-iot-client/README.md

 ### Sample Use-Case and The Origin of This Project

-When I tried to build a smartphone-based garage door control.
-Making the door control device is not the difficult part.
-When I was looking for a mobile app that is easy to use and secured, I could not find a good alternative that can meet all I need, especially the security features.
-It is the door to be controlled.
-It has to be a very secured method.
-Most apps that support makers are Restful-based control.
-It is easy to use but lack of security.
-All I want is an end-to-end secured and easy-to-use app, so I decided to initiate a new one.
+When I tried to build a smartphone-based garage door control, making the door control device was not the difficult part.
+When I was looking for a mobile app that is easy to use and secure, I could not find a good alternative that could meet all my needs, especially the security features.
+Since it is a door being controlled, it has to be a very secure method.
+Most apps that support makers use REST-based control.
+It is easy to use but lacks security.
+All I wanted was an end-to-end secure and easy-to-use app, so I decided to create a new one.

 This is the app screen.